ecolabardini/jdig/README.md

-# JDIG - A simple Java library for DNS queries
+# JDIG - Java library for DNS queries

 JDIG is a simple Java library that can be added to your project in order to provide an easy way to do DNS queries.